ONElua/AccountManager/README.md

 Please report any errors or bugs, hope you find this app usefull!

 Credits go to:
-Onelua Team for their support and friendship elpendors for his account switcher
+1. Onelua Team for their support and friendship
+2. Elpendors for his account switcher
-Theflow for all his work specially the updater team molecule (do I have to say why XD) everyone else in the scene keep doing all that good work
+3. Theflow for all his work specially the updater
+4. Team molecule (do I have to say why XD)
+5. Everyone else in the scene keep doing all that good work